Monterey County Bicycling Resources: Bike Shops, Services, Clubs, Events, Infrastructure, and More

 While municipal employees have many other duties as well, the following serve as community contacts for local Safe Routes to School information.

-For more Safe Routes resources, type “Safe Routes to School” in this site’s search window (you’ll find “Kids biking to school,” which includes some of what’s happening in local elementary and high schools, and more).
+For more Safe Routes resources, type “Safe Routes to School” in this site’s search window (you’ll find “Kids biking to school,” which includes some of what’s happening with that grant and in other ways at local schools).
 Also see the en español resources page.